caltemose/followmystomach.com/content/travel/guide/arrival.md

 ### What kind of storage tools are there (containers, plastic wrap, aluminum foil)?

 This is almost always an issue and it means that you have two choices – do your best to avoid leftovers or get creative with what you buy at grocery stores so you can reuse packaging from purchased items.
-For example, I've stored small amounts of things in used yogurt containers.
+I've stored small amounts of leftovers in used yogurt containers.
 Since you're unlikely to have large amounts of leftovers, this problem is easily solved as long as you can get creative with how you approach saving things for later.

 ### What kind of secondary tools are there, if any (blender, cheese grater, hand mixer, etc)?